Red Dean: Cancellation

 Complaints were constant about the size and weight of the system, especially aimed at GEC whose seeker was heavier than its WWII counterparts.
 Vickers eventually decided to start a complete redesign, abandoning the GEC seeker in favour of a semi-active system.
 This led to a new design of late 1955 or early 1956 of "only" 700 lb, but then further simplifications lowered this to a spritely 400 lb.

 Around this time, British intelligence services learned of the new Myasishchev M-52, which cruised at about Mach 1.2 and had a dash speed around Mach 1.5.
-The subsonic Thin-Wing Javelin would have significant difficulties dealing with this aircraft and the Air Ministry put all its attention on newer supersonic designs that were being developed as part of Operational Requirement F.155.
+The thin-wing Javelin would have significant difficulties dealing with this aircraft and the Air Ministry put all its attention on newer supersonic designs that were being developed as part of Operational Requirement F.155.

 Red Dean had been designed for launch from subsonic fighters and would fly supersonically only for a few seconds.
 On F.155 they would be flying continually at supersonic speeds and the airframe was not able to handle the resulting aerodynamic heating.
 For this new role, Vickers proposed what engineer Ralph Hooper described as "a development of Red Dean only in the same way that P.1103 is a development of the Hunter."
 This new project was assigned the name "Red Hebe".

 As a result of these changes in mission, and the cancellation of the Thin-Wing Javelin which would have carried it, Red Dean was cancelled in June 1956.